 Why play live roulette?

-If you can't get to a casino but like playing against other people then live roulette may be the best option for you.
+If you can't get to an free spins online casino but like playing against other people then live roulette may be the best option for you.
 It really is the best of both worlds!
 As you're in the comfort of your own home, you can easily keep track of what's going on while you play without the distraction of flashing lights and pinging slots.